clap-rs/clap/README.md

   - Leverage feature flags to keep to one active branch
   - Being under [WG-CLI](https://github.com/rust-cli/team/) to increase the bus factor
 - We follow semver and will wait about 6 months between major breaking changes
-- We will support the last two minor Rust releases (MSRV)
+- We will support the last two minor Rust releases (MSRV, currently 1.54.0)

 While these aspirations can be at odds with fast build times and low binary size, we will still strive to keep these reasonable for the flexibility you